Connecting the Future of Computational Biology

 This online platform houses resources, member stories, events, and more.
 Becoming a member means you identify as a Black woman in this field and gives you access to exclusive newsletters, communications, and member opportunities.
 There is no membership fee at this time.

-Members and counting from over 4 continents
+Members and counting from over 20 countries

 Get involved with leading our global community and advancing our mission with our Pathways to Computational Biology or Programming initiative boards.
 You can also represent your region (North/South America & Africa/Europe) or peer group to ensure our initiatives remain inclusive for our geographically and experientially diverse membership